Snapstromegon/hoeser.dev/src/blog/2022-01-27-rki-dashboard.md

 ### The dataset

 To fullfill requirement 1. and 2., we'll use the [RKI Corona Landkreise](https://npgeo-corona-npgeo-de.hub.arcgis.com/datasets/917fc37a709542548cc3be077a786c17_0) dataset, since it includes data for the local level and allows us to calculate federal and noation wide numbers.
-Also it's served with the correct CORS headers, so we can fetch it directly from the client.
+Also it's served with the correct CORS headers, so we can fetch it directly from the client (Yay, Jamstack!).

 Since we're only interested in the actual numbers and don't need the card data, we're going to use the [CSV](https://opendata.arcgis.com/api/v3/datasets/917fc37a709542548cc3be077a786c17_0/downloads/data?format=csv&spatialRefId=4326) version of the data, since it's "only" 160KB uncompressed to download.
 It's still larger than I would've liked, but since it's pretty compressable, we actually only transfer about 50KB over the wire.